phillip2019/trino-plugins/spreadsheet-storage-handler/README.md

 # Spreadsheet Storage Handler

-This storage handler allow a user to place spreadsheets (.xlsx format) in their Hdfs home directory and then perform SQL queries against them via Presto.
+This storage handler allow a user to place spreadsheets (.xlsx format) in their Hdfs home directory and then perform SQL queries against them via Trino.

 ### Building